sframe-wg/sframe/draft-ietf-sframe-enc.md

 In this scheme, it is assumed that receivers have a signal outside of SFrame for which client has sent a given frame (e.g., an RTP SSRC).
-SFrame KID values are then used to distinguish versions of the sender's key.
+SFrame KID values are then used to distinguish between versions of the sender's key.

 Key IDs in this scheme have two parts, a "key generation" and a "ratchet step".
 Both are unsigned integers that begin at zero.
 The key generation increments each time the sender distributes a new key to receivers.
-The "ratchet step" is increment each time the sender ratchets their key forward for forward secrecy:
+The "ratchet step" is incremented each time the sender ratchets their key forward for forward secrecy:

 ~~~~~ pseudocode
 sender_base_key[i+1] = HKDF-Expand(